RJCLab/NLP_Exam1/README.md

 # NLP_Exam1
 Showcase your NLP skills.
 Please do not share this exam with anyone.

-Assignment #1 - Goal - Identify Top Keywords
+Assignment #1 - Goal - Identify Top Keywords.

-See the dataset in the csv file.
+See the dataset in the csv file

 Questions to answer: